Biden agenda in limbo amid 'intense' reconciliation talks, Dems allegedly holding infrastructure 'hostage'

 TUCKER CARLSON: THE BIDEN ADMINISTRATION FINALLY FORCED TO STOP LYING

-But that's not written in stone and it's not clear House progressives will be on board with the vote if the reconciliation bill isn't done.
+House Majority Leader Steny Hoyer, D-Md., confirmed the Sept.
+27 vote late this week, which prompted many progressive Democrats to balk, arguing the the reconciliation bill needs to be completed.
 This dynamic, in which infrastructure votes for some members are dependent on a certain result on reconciliation, is leading some House Republicans to question whether they should vote for the infrastructure bill.

 "Speaker Pelosi is absolutely holding the infrastructure bill hostage… There are not just nine or 10 Democrats who are concerned about how breathtakingly large the $4.7 trillion combined package is.
 I mean there might be 100 Democrats that have some concerns," Rep. Dusty Johnson, R-S.D., told Fox News this week. "